“Culture fit” is probably the most overrated and overhyped requirement during talent acquisition.

 Does this mean we are looking for clones of ourselves and colleagues to join the firm?

 Can such talent really bring unique value and new dimensions to the organization?
-Probably not.

 Why don’t we actively seek out “Culture misfits” who have different opinions and ways of thinking from the current culture?